 With my kindest regards.

-Literature cited: [the books Killi-Data Series can be ordered here and, now, are even freely sent to members of the K-D-I association as PDF documents]
+Literature cited: [the books Killi-Data Series can be ordered here and, now, are even freely sent to K-D-I members as PDF documents]

 Huber, J.H.
 2012.
 Reappraisal of the Phylogeny of Rivulus and its Allied focused on External Characters.
 Killi-Data Series 2012, 9-25, 3 figs., 2 tabs.